tel697/MCP48xx/README.md

 ## Installation

 You will need to install this manually, download the zip file and copy the files to the library folder.
-If using an original arduino, you probably need the library this is forked from).
+If using an original arduino, you probably need the library this is forked from which lives [here](https://github.com/SteveGdvs/MCP48xx).

 ## Dependencies